Jurisprudence & Document Databases

 - UNHCR’s Refworld contains an online database of international and domestic judicial decisions and other documents relevant to refugee and asylum law.

 - The University of Michigan Law School’s Refugee Caselaw Site provides a searchable database of asylum-related decisions from the highest courts of 33 countries.

 International Criminal Tribunals

-- International Criminal Tribunal for the former Yugoslavia (list of cases; see also, summary of some decisions in the Legal Library)
+- The International Criminal Tribunal for the former Yugoslavia (ICTY) maintains a list of cases and provides additional documents in its Legal Library.

-- Special Court for Sierra Leone (list of cases)
+- The Special Court for Sierra Leone website lists its completed cases.

-- Extraordinary Chambers in the Courts of Cambodia (list of cases)
+- The Extraordinary Chambers in the Courts of Cambodia provides a list of cases.

 - The Special Tribunal for Lebanon lists its pending cases.